layzrd/nextmeal/README.md

 # NEXT MEAL
 ![Hireable](https://cdn.rawgit.com/hiendv/hireable/master/styles/default/yes.svg)

-> A frontend page for a website which explores dishes from thousands of restaurants and hotel to connecting restaurants with their potential customers.
-> This project developed to accomplish the HTML and CSS capstone project at microverse.
+NextMeal is a static web page based on the PatashuleKE UI design that I got from Behance.
+I developed the UI considering a web app that connects people with the best restaurant in their cities.
+NextMeal flourished to accomplish the HTML and CSS capstone project.

 # BigScreen View
 ![screenshot (Desktop)](public/docs/screencapture-big.png "Desktop")